 Chr.
 Let me give an answer to this confession of your faith:

-2. You believe with a false faith; because it takes justification from the personal righteousness of Christ, and applies it to your own.
+the personal righteousness of Christ, and applies it to your own.

-3. This faith does not make Christ the justifier of your person, but of your actions; and your person on account of your actions, which is false.
+of your actions; and your person on account of your actions, which is

-4. Therefore this faith is deceitful, and as such will leave you under wrath in the day of God Almighty; for true justifying faith sets the soul (knowing its lost condition by the law) flying for refuge to Christ's righteousness--which righteousness of his is not an act of grace by which he makes for justification your obedience accepted with God; but his personal obedience to the law in doing and suffering for us what the law required at our hands.
+- Therefore this faith is deceitful, and as such will leave you under wrath in the day of God Almighty; for true justifying faith sets the soul (knowing its lost condition by the law) flying for refuge to Christ's righteousness--which righteousness of his is not an act of grace by which he makes for justification your obedience accepted with God; but his personal obedience to the law in doing and suffering for us what the law required at our hands.
 True faith, I say, accepts this righteousness; under the skirt of which, the soul being hidden, and by it presented as spotless before God, it is accepted, and acquitted from condemnation.

 Ign.
 What! would you have us trust to what Christ in his own person has done without us?
 This conceit would loosen the reins of our lust, and tolerate us to live as we desire; for what does it matter how we live, if we may be justified by Christ's personal righteousness from all, when we believe it?